Connect with us

 The heartbeat of the reef

-The Florida Reef has struggled for years under the pressure of overfishing, disease, storms and global warming that have decimated its corals.
+The Florida Reef has struggled for years under the pressure of overfishing, disease, storms and global warming that have decimated its live corals.

 A massive coral restoration effort – the National Oceanic and Atmospheric Administration’s Mission: Iconic Reef – has been underway since 2019 to restore the reef with transplanted corals, particularly those most resilient to the rising temperatures.
 But even the hardiest coral transplants are now at risk.